Coronavirus Job Retention Scheme (Furlough Agreement)

 Can employees work for anyone else whilst on furlough leave?

-Employees will remain employed whilst on Furlough Leave but they cannot work for anyone else whilst furloughed.
+Employees will remain employed whilst on Furlough Leave but they cannot work for the employer who furloughed them whilst on Furlough Leave.
 The concept of Furlough Leave seems similar to “lay off” in that the individual remains an employee but is provided with no work.
 However, the key difference between Furlough Leave and “lay off” is that in the former the employee is provided with no work but will receive some or all of their pay; whereas in the latter, the employee is not entitled to wages (but they may be entitled to a statutory guarantee payment).

 If the employee or worker already has two jobs they would still be able to work for another employer, provided it is not the employer who furloughed them.